 South Carolina | SC Picture Project | Berkeley County Photos | Lake Moultrie

-The evening sets in over Lake Moultrie, which is located in Berkeley County.
-Lake Moultrie was created in the early 1940s by the Santee Cooper Project, which is a large hydroelectric and navigational development.
-The lake covers about 60,400 acres of land, and is 14 miles across at its widest point.
-It is named for Governor and Revolutionary War hero William Moultrie.
+The evening sets over Lake Moultrie in Berkeley County.
+Named for governor and Revolutionary War hero William Moultrie, the lake was created in the early 1940s by Santee-Cooper.
+It covers 60,400 acres of land and is 14 miles across at its widest point.

 You may not use them in any form without written consent.

 SCIWAY does not provide contact information for photographers.